 Edwin J. Bartells founded The E.J.
 Bartells Company in 1923.
-His goal was to provide “the most complete line of insulation/refractory products and services available on the market,” Edwin J. Bartells established The E.J.
-Bartells Company in 1923.
-In the early years until the late 1970s, the company manufactured products using asbestos, a toxic mineral the refractory industry once embraced for its remarkable fire- and heat-resistant properties.
+His goal was to provide “the most complete line of insulation/refractory products and services available on the market.”
+Until the late 1970s, the company manufactured products using asbestos, a toxic mineral that the refractory business relied on because it was resistant to fire and heat.

 Throughout its history, the company conducted business with notable names including Boeing, Xerox, Intel, Apollo Sheet Metal, J.H.
 Kelly and others.
 Many of these companies were also known to manufacture asbestos-containing products.